-So one, it shows just how much of Godaddy inventory is coming from other registrars.
-And, some of Tucows inventory (depending on whether they are warehousing still) should be similar in some cases to the valued Network Solutions stock we all love at namejet; as Tucows operated as a reseller back-end for many original registrars.
+So it shows just how much of Godaddy inventory is coming from other registrars, about 25%.
+Some of Tucows inventory (depending on whether they are warehousing still) could be similar in some cases to the valued Network Solutions stock we all love at Namejet; as Tucows operated as a reseller back-end for many original registrars.

 So the conclusion, I’ve changed my methods to search godaddy every 8 days.
 I may have some overlap and see names I have already added to my watch list, but its worth it to make sure i don’t have gaps.